 How to Insert the Picture in Word

-You can use any image, but I’m going to use an online image because they come with attached captions.
-Unfortunately, captions can present issues.
+You can use any picture, but I will use the built-in Online Pictures feature.
+Many come with attached captions.
+Sometimes, captions can present issues that I’ll address.

 - Place your cursor at the end of paragraph 1.